Charles VI of France: Mental illness

 Charles's later psychotic episodes were not described in detail, perhaps because of the similarity of his behavior and delusions.
 Pope Pius II, who was born during the reign of Charles VI, wrote in his Commentaries that there were times when Charles thought that he was made of glass, and thus tried to protect himself in various ways so that he would not break.
 He reportedly had iron rods sewn into his clothes so that he would not shatter if he came into contact with another person.
 This condition has come to be known as glass delusion.

-Charles's secretary, Pierre Salmon, spent much time in discussions with the king while he was intermittently psychotic.
-In an effort to find a cure for his illness, stabilize the turbulent political situation and secure his own future, Salmon supervised the production of two distinct versions of the beautifully illuminated guidebooks to good kingship known as his Dialogues.
+Charles's secretary, Pierre Salmon, spent considerable time in discussion with the king during his periods of intermittent psychosis.
+Hoping to find a remedy for the king's illness, stabilize the kingdom's volatile political situation, and safeguard his own position, Salmon oversaw the production of two distinct, richly illuminated versions of his Dialogues, a set of guidebooks to good kingship.